 WHAT IS THE ALS?

 The Assessor Licensing Scheme (ALS) issues licences to qualified professionals worldwide and monitors their performance through desk-based evaluation of their HCV or HCV-HCSA assessment reports.
-The scheme provides continuous development opportunities, manuals and guidance to assist Licensed Assessors in the field, and training opportunities for current and future assessors.
-For a detailed description of how the ALS works, please read the ALS Specification.
+The scheme provides continuous development opportunities, manuals and guidance to assist Licensed Assessors in the field, and learning oportunities for current and prospective assessors.

 HOW IT WORKS

 - Prospective assessors apply for a licence following the application guidelines and application process

 - Through desk-based report evaluations and continuous development opportunities, Licensed Assessors can improve their skills over time.